Agoric/documentation/main/smart-contracts-tutorials/guess-multiple.md

-# Guess37 - Multiple Participants
+# Guess game - Multiple Participants

-In the [previous step](./guess37-one.md), we set up a contract and ran it and played the guess37 game
+In the [previous step](./first-contract-guess.md), we set up a contract and ran it and played the Guess game

 In this section, we'll see how to play 2 different roles: "contract installer" and "game player"